 A retired Brigadier General, Tom led the Department of Behavioral Sciences and Leadership at West Point for 12 years.
 In that role, he was responsible for West Point’s teaching, research, and outreach activities in Management, Leader Development Science, Psychology, and Sociology, and was titled Professor Emeritus after retirement.
 A highly experienced global leader, General Kolditz has more than 35 years in leadership roles on four continents.
 He served for two years as a leadership and human resources policy analyst in the Pentagon, and a year as a concept developer in the Center for Army Leadership, and was the founding director of the West Point Leadership Center.
 He was instrumental in the design and formation of the Thayer Leader Development Group, and is the managing member of Saxon Castle LLC, a leader development consultancy.
 General Kolditz is a recipient of the Distinguished Service Medal, the Army’s highest award for service.
 He has been named as a leadership Thought Leader by the Leader to Leader Institute and as a Top Leader Development Professional by Leadership Excellence.
 In 2017, he was honored with the prestigious Warren Bennis Award for Excellence in Leadership—an honor also bestowed on Doris Kearns Goodwin, Howard Schultz, Tom Peters, and Benazir Bhutto.
 In 2018, he was globally ranked #6 in Coaching by Global Gurus, an independent research and professional ranking organization.
 In 2019, he was among 8 global finalists in Coaching and Mentoring by Thinkers50, a UK management ranking organization, and selected as the #1 University Coach in the world in London in November 2019.
 In 2020, he has continued to be ranked in the global top 25 coaches.
 He is a Fellow in the American Psychological Association and a member of the Academy of Management.

 Professor Kolditz has presented leadership content to more than 300 governmental, corporate, and social sector audiences worldwide.
-As a professor, he has led academic seminars or given lectures to students from Babson, Wellesley, and Olin Colleges, Duke University, Columbia University, Yale University, Yale CEO College, Rice University, Vanderbilt University, the University of Missouri, the Military Psychology Center of the Israel Defense Forces, Renmin University, Peking University, the Beijing International MBA program, Harvard Law School, Harvard’s Center for Public Leadership, the World Economic Forum, seven national and international service academies and more than ten major metropolitan law enforcement, firefighting, and public service academies and assemblies, including the CIA, FBI, and DEA.
-Kolditz has appeared on Bloomberg TV, 60 Minutes Sports, ABC World News, ABC 20-20, Al Jazeera, MSNBC, CBS, NPR, Calgary Today, Morning Ireland, and interviews with reporters from the New York Times, the Associated Press, Time, Discovery, the Atlanta Journal Constitution, the Houston Chronicle, The Dallas Morning News, the Washington Post, La Razon, and more than a dozen national and international news agencies.
+As a professor, he has led academic seminars or given lectures to students from Babson, Wellesley, and Olin Colleges, Duke University, Columbia University, Yale University, Yale CEO College, Rice University, Vanderbilt University, Cornell University, the University of Missouri, the Military Psychology Center of the Israel Defense Forces, Renmin University, Peking University, the Beijing International MBA program, Harvard Law School, Harvard’s Center for Public Leadership, the World Economic Forum, seven national and international service academies and more than ten major metropolitan law enforcement, firefighting, and public service academies and assemblies, including the CIA, FBI, and DEA.
+Kolditz has appeared on Bloomberg TV, 60 Minutes Sports, ABC World News, ABC 20-20, Al Jazeera, MSNBC, CBS, NPR, Calgary Today, Morning Ireland, and interviews with reporters from the New York Times, the Associated Press, Fortune, Politico,Time, Discovery, the Atlanta Journal Constitution, the Houston Chronicle, The Dallas Morning News, the Washington Post, La Razon, and more than a dozen national and international news agencies.

-He holds a Bachelor’s degree in Psychology and Sociology from Vanderbilt University, three Master’s degrees, and a PhD in Psychology from the University of Missouri.
+He holds a Bachelor’s degree in Psychology and Sociology from Vanderbilt University, three Master’s degrees, and PhD in Psychology from the University of Missouri.